eniklas/gamatrix/README.md

 `-s/--server`: run in server mode.
 This will use Flask to serve a small web page where you can select the options you want, and will output the results there.

 `-u/--userid`: a list of GOG user IDs to compare.
 The IDs must be in the [config file](#configuration).
 You can find the user ID by running `sqlite3 /path/to/galaxy-2.0.db "select * from Users;"`.
 If you use this option, you can't list DBs; they must be provided for the user IDs in the config file.

+`-U/--update-cache`: pull info from IGDB for titles that previously got incomplete data, e.g. no info on multiplayer support, or no max player data.
+For instance, if you contribute max player info for a title in IGDB, once it's approved you can use this to pull it into your cache.

 ### Command-line mode